UoL-Planetary-Modelling/General_Documentation/Aire/globus.md

 /uolstore/Research/b/b0252/Data/PCM_Mars
 ```
 12) Set up resstore as an endpoint in the same way you did for aire.
+13) Go to Subscriptions under Settings to apply to get added to the University of Leeds Subscription.
-13) You can now transfer data between aire and your other created endpoints.
+14) You can now transfer data between aire and your other created endpoints.

 Infomation obtained from -> https://arcdocs.leeds.ac.uk/aire/usage/file_data_management/data_transfer.html